RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-PROLOG.md

 ## Unit Testing in SWI-Prolog ✅

 Many workshop exercises include testing cases that can be used against your solution.
 To do this, we rely on SWI-Prolog Unit Testing framework library [plunit](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)).
+Make sure you install that module when you install and setup your SWI-Prolog; in Linux Ubuntu, you need to install package `swi-prolog-test`.

 To run a set the test cases, consult your solution file (in this case, `family.pl`) and the file defining the test cases (in our case `test/test_02_03.pl`), and then run the built-in predicate goal `run_tests/0`, which will run al test cases: